 The case concerns whether key elements of Apple’s operating system are original enough for copyright protection.
-The decision turns out to be a major blow against Apple — and the start of Cupertino’s 1990s decline.
+The decision turns out to be a major blow against Apple — and the start of the company’s 1990s decline.

 Windows 2.03 pits Apple vs. Microsoft

 Released in 1987, Windows 2.03 triggered the Apple-Microsoft legal battles of the early 1990s.
 The pivotal update added Mac-style icons and overlapping windows to Microsoft’s operating system.
-While earlier versions of Windows looked comically primitive next to Mac, Windows 2.03 closed the gap — and Apple took notice.
+While earlier versions of Windows looked comically primitive next to the Mac’s OS, Windows 2.03 closed the gap — and Apple took notice.

 Apple’s lawsuit against Microsoft also mentioned Hewlett-Packard, whose NewWave technology worked with Windows.
-Apple sought a massive $5.5 billion in damages, the equivalent of $9.89 billion in today’s money.
+Apple sought a massive $5.5 billion in damages, the equivalent of more than $12 billion in today’s money.